zpneal/backbone/README.md

 ```

 ## Dependencies
-The `backbone` package adopts the [tinyverse](https://www.tinyverse.org/) philosophy, and therefore tries to minimize the number of dependencies.
+The `backbone` package adopts the [tinyverse](https://www.tinyverse.org/) philosophy, and therefore aims to keep dependencies at a minimum.